bigtendons8/pydiary/README.md

 this was super fun to write and i enjoyed learning SQL.

 code is super messy currently but i might fix it

+some sql scripts taken from https://felixkohlhas.com/projects/screentime/, thank you to this person!!